What’s the Difference Between a RN and Advanced Registered Nurse Practitioner?

-A female nurse holding a clipboard in her handThere seems to be some confusion among certain nursing hopefuls about the difference between a Registered Nurse and an Advanced Registered Nurse Practitioner (ARNP).
-Some people may want to lump both professions into one when there is quite a difference between the two, and Florida National University (FNU) would like to help clear up some of this confusion, especially for those who are interested in pursuing a degree as a practicing nurse.
+A female nurse holding a clipboard in her handSometimes confusion exists among nursing hopefuls about the difference between a Registered Nurse and an Advanced Registered Nurse Practitioner (ARNP).
+Florida National University (FNU) would like to help clear up some of this confusion, especially for those who are interested in pursuing a degree as a practicing nurse.

 Registered Nurse

-A Registered Nurse (RN) would be considered the healthcare workers that most people are familiar with in this industry.
+A Registered Nurse (RN) is the healthcare worker that most people are familiar with in this industry.
 RNs specialize in treating patients and preparing them for the doctor.
-Duties like checking a patient’s blood pressure and prepping them to see the medical doctors along with educating them with proper follow-up care are expected.
-RNs will also be responsible for administering catheters and helping patients bathe and dress if necessary as well as reporting their ongoing status to ARNP and doctors.
-RNs will also ensure that the inpatients are well taken care of and following the doctor’s orders.
+Their duties include checking a patient’s vital signs like blood pressure, administering medications, along with providing patient education.
+RNs are also responsible for inserting and managing catheters, helping patients bathe and dress if necessary as well as reporting their ongoing status to an ARNP and/or the doctor.
+RNs also serves as the eyes and ears for the primary care provider to ensure that the patients are well taken care of and following the doctor’s orders.

 Do You Need a College Degree to Become a RN?

-For a well-rounded education in Nursing, FNU highly recommends considering a Nursing degree program from a fully accredited university with a curriculum that meets the standards and approval of other surrounding accredited universities.
-The Associate of Science in Nursing (BSN) degree program provides a quality nursing education that achieves the mission of preparing students for entry-level employment for nursing positions.
-The entire curriculum is designed to prepare students to take the National Council Licensure Examination for Practical Nurses.
+For a well-rounded education in Nursing, FNU highly recommends considering a nursing degree program from an accredited university with a well-rounded curriculum.
+The Associate of Science in Nursing (ASN) and Bachelor of Science in Nursing (BSN) programs provide a quality nursing education that achieves the mission of preparing students for entry-level employment for nursing positions.
+Both curriculums focus on preparing students to take the National Council Licensure Examination (NCLEX) for Registered Nurses.

 Advanced Registered Nurse Practitioner (ARNP)

-ARNP are nurses who are licensed to prescribe medications, diagnose and treat illnesses—a position that is practiced in approximately 25 of the United States.
-ARNP will perform duties that are outside of the responsibilities of a RN.
-These responsibilities makes an ARNP just as capable as physicians at providing a certain amount of medical care.
+ARNP are nurses who are licensed to prescribe medications, diagnose and treat illnesses.
+According to the American Association of Nurse Practitioners, Nurse Practitioners can practice independently in approximately 27 of the United States.
+ARNPs perform duties that are beyond the responsibilities of an RN.
 This is because the ARNP actually receives an extensive amount of medical education and training, and this plays an intricate role in such a professional position.

 Comparing the RN and the ARNP

-Unlike a RN, the ARNP does not work for the doctor.
-The ARNP works alongside the doctors and is licensed to administer medication and treatment to patients as well as perform diagnostic testing and evaluates a patient’s condition in addition to the duties of a RN.
-The big difference between an ARNP and a RN is that an ARNP is fully capable of seeing patients on their own and have the authority to coordinate an entire healthcare team to plan and evaluate a patient’s care.
+Unlike an RN, the ARNP does not work for the doctor.
+The ARNP works alongside the doctor and is licensed to evaluate a patient’s condition, perform diagnostic testing, provide treatment and order and administer medications..
+The major difference between an ARNP and an RN is that the Nurse Practitioner can practice independently and have the authority to coordinate an entire healthcare team to plan and evaluate a patient’s care.
 The ARNP also has the authority to supervise other healthcare workers.

 Because of the extensive education and knowledge an ARNP has, there is an increasing demand for this position across the country.
-This is because it’s filling a need created by a shortage of primary care physicians, and this demand will only increase as new doctors choose specialties outside of family practice.
+This is because it’s filling a need created by a shortage of primary care physicians.

 What Kind of Education is Needed to Become an ARNP?

-The type of education needed to obtain this level of nursing is a bachelor’s degree and Master of Science in Nursing (MSN).
+An Advanced Registered Nurse Practitioner requires a Master of Science in Nursing (MSN) degree.
 FNU’s MSN degree program is designed to prepare you for all of these responsibilities.
 This 1-year program focuses on the areas of health assessment, nursing theories and concepts, research, leadership, informatics, and healthcare promotion.
-After earning this degree, you’ll be well prepared to take the NCLEX exam to become certified.
+After earning this degree, you’ll be well prepared to take the nurse practitioner exam.
 View FNU’s MSN degree program here.

 Nursing Salaries—Something to Consider

-These salary numbers will vary depending on which area in the industry you work.
-You have the option to work in nursing care facilities, general medical and surgical hospitals, physicians’ private practice, and home health care.
-Also, higher populated areas might pay more than smaller towns and cities.
+The APRN salary will vary depending on the nursing specialty.
+You have the option to work in skilled nursing facilities, general medical clinics, surgical hospitals, private practices, and home health care.
+Also, higher populated areas might pay more than rural towns and smaller cities.

-You don’t have to choose which industry you prefer to work in now.
-FNU has an unlimited amount of resources to help you along the way as you continue to gain the knowledge and experience needed to work as a RN or ARNP.
+FNU Florida National University has all of the resources necessary to help you along the way as you continue to gain the knowledge and experience needed to work as an RN and then an ARNP.

-Contact an FNU advisor today to start the enrollment process and discuss financial aid options along with online courses for our BSN and MSN programs.
+Contact an FNU advisor today to start the enrollment process in our ASN program and discuss financial aid options.
+Additional, find out more about the availability of online courses for our BSN and MSN programs.